gdg-x/hoverboard/data/travel.md

 ### What we are looking for:

-- People from the Oceania region*, who wouldn't be able to attend without funding assistance
+- People from the Oceania region&ast;, who wouldn't be able to attend without funding assistance
 - People from under-represented communities, such as:
   - Indigenous communities
   - Residents of remote communities